Extremelyd1/HKMP/README.md

 ## What is Hollow Knight Multiplayer?
 As the name might suggest, Hollow Knight Multiplayer (HKMP) is a multiplayer mod for the popular 2D action-adventure game Hollow Knight.
 The main purpose of this mod is to allow people to host games and let others join them in their adventures.
-A few of the core components of this mod are heavily inspired from an existing implementation found [here](https://github.com/jngo102/HollowKnight.Multiplayer).
-However, as it seemed to be discontinued, I decided to rework it entirely and add extra features where possible.
+There is a dedicated [Discord server](https://discord.gg/KbgxvDyzHP) for the mod where you can ask questions or generally talk about the mod.
+Moreover, you can leave suggestions or bug reports and the latest announcements will be posted there.

 ## Install
+### Quick start
+A [community-made guide](https://geroyuni.notion.site/HKMP-Hollow-Knight-Multiplayer-21723018c74c41d3bc555ee9cfaeb743) exists to get started easily with the mod.
+If you are not experienced with Github and/or Hollow Knight modding, this is the recommended way to start using the mod.
+Alternatively, the sections below illustrate how to get the mod from the installer or install it manually.

 ### Modding installer
-The latest version of the mod can be found on the [Scarab](https://github.com/fifty-six/Scarab), the modding installer for Hollow Knight 1.5.
+The latest version of the mod can be found on [Scarab](https://github.com/fifty-six/Scarab), the modding installer for Hollow Knight 1.5.
 This installer will automatically download the modding API and install the mod via an interface.

 ### Manual install